cgmb/euler/README.md

 noisy in comparison to level set methods and they tend to cluster.
 * Bridson recommends using RK2 integration for advection but this simulation only uses RK1 integration, which necessitates smaller timesteps.
-* No preconditioning is done for the conjugate-gradient pressure solve, so the iteration limit is hit quite regularly.

 [1]: https://www.cs.ubc.ca/~rbridson/fluidsimulation/fluids_notes.pdf
 [2]: https://github.com/rlguy/GridFluidSim3D